File Naming Convention | Beyond Who, What, Where, When, Why

 Naming Conventions

-• Dates should go year-month-day (with our without dashes) in order to have the files sort chronologically.
+- We recommend formatting dates as year-month-day (with or without dashes) in order to have the files sort chronologically.

 Naming strategies assist with legibility but are also important for file stability.
 As we will hear below, moving thoughtlessly named files across systems can cause various problems.